SpecFlowOSS/SpecFlowWiki/FeatureContext.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/FeatureContext]].
+We use the GitHub wiki for authoring the documentation pages._

 There is a FeatureContext as well as the more commonly used [[ScenarioContext]].
 The difference of course is that the FeatureContext exists during the execution of the complete feature while the ScenarioContext only exists during a scenario.

 ##FeatureContext.Current